 In June 1884, Charles B. Wright (1822-1898), president of the Northern Pacific Railroad, organizes the Tacoma Light and Water Co. to provide drinking water and electric lights.
 The City Council grants the company a franchise to use city streets and alleys for utilities.
 Retiring NP Superintendent General John Sprague becomes company president and Isaac Smith is named engineer.

 Northern Pacific runs first train from Tacoma to Seattle on June 17, 1884.

 On June 17, 1884, the first Northern Pacific Railroad train runs from Tacoma to Seattle, giving Seattle citizens hope of regular service between the two cities.
-Seattle passengers and Duwamish and White River farmers are quickly disappointed at the poor or nonexistent service, and the road acquires the name, the Orphan Road.
+Seattle passengers and Duwamish and White River farmers are quickly disappointed at the poor or nonexistent service, and the line is soon nicknamed the Orphan Road.

 File 2304: Full Text >